-You can also open the symbol dialog box by right-clicking the layer name, choosing Properties from the menu that appears, and clicking the Symbology tab.
+You can also open the Symbol Selector dialog box by rightclicking the layer name, choosing Properties from the menu that appears, and clicking the Symbology tab.
 To simply change the color of a symbol, right-click the symbol in the table of contents to display the color palette.